-We have now adopted the state 4-H Achievement Plan.
-Members are not required to use the plan but are rewarded with scholarship money when you meet plan level goals.
+Members are not required to use the plan but are rewarded with scholarship money when they meet plan-level goals.
 A club with many members participating in the plan will be more likely to re-charter at the Emerald Level and be competitive in the club of the year contest.

 4-H’ers who strive and excel in improving themselves, their clubs, and their communities shall be given appropriate awards as follows:

 Green Clover Achievement Award (8-18) $30

 - At the first meeting of the year, members set goals using this plan.
 These become your member’s goals that can simply be listed in the Project Record Book goals section.